Backend Engines¶

 | JAX-MD | ~12 Å | Configurable; uses neighbor lists |

-Parameter Transferability¶
+Parameter transferability¶

 Can parameters optimized on one engine be used on another?
 This depends on whether the engines compute the same energy for the same force field.

-Compatibility Matrix¶
+Compatibility matrix¶

 | From ↓ / To → | OpenMM (Harmonic) | OpenMM (MM3) | Tinker | JAX | JAX-MD |